Youth Crime Prevention

 We do this by providing:

-• one-to-one sessions for young people between six and 12 weeks in length
+• one-to-one sessions for children between six and 12 weeks in length

 • visits to the police station to see police custody processes